Nicolas-Johnson/Nicolas-Johnson/README.md

 ## Full Stack Software Engineer

-💻 I'm a Fortaleza based Full Satck Software Engineer.
+💻 I'm a Brasil based Full Satck Software Engineer.
 Open to work wherever you need me.

 ### A bit about me: